The Latest: House OKs bias bill lacking gender protections

 The House vote came one day after the chamber unexpectedly adopted hate crimes language in an amended, unrelated bill.

-The language accepted Monday on a voice vote mentions color, creed, disability, national origin, race, religion and sexual orientation, but doesn’t explicitly cover age, sex or gender identity.
+The language refers to an existing state bias crimes reporting statute that mentions color, creed, disability, national origin, race, religion and sexual orientation, but doesn’t explicitly cover age, sex or gender identity.

-Gov. Eric Holcomb says he supports the proposal, saying it “covers all forms of bias crimes.”
-Indiana is one of five states without a hate crimes law.
+The revised bill says bias can also be considered due to the “victim’s or the group’s real or perceived characteristic, trait, belief, practice, association, or other attribute.”

 10:07 a.m.